kyma-project/community/guidelines/content-guidelines/01-content-strategy.md

 The content creation starts with the component-oriented structure that is easier to follow without clear customer expectations.
 In the long-term, once the Kyma content developers create the whole content and know what customers want, they need to assess the task-oriented structure.

 To be more precise, now readers need to know at the start what such terms as `Service Catalog` or `Serverless` mean as this is their starting point.
-In the long-term, they may prefer a topic, such as `Extensibility`, to see documents explaining how to quickly extend the application by provisioning external services through the catalog, and how to quickly extend the application with the lambda.
+In the long-term, they may prefer a topic, such as `Extensibility`, to see documents explaining how to quickly extend the application by provisioning external services through the catalog, and how to quickly extend the application with the function.

 ## Topic types